plasma-umass/coverup-eval/README.md

 - `get_1_0_modules.sh`: used to create suite PY;
 - `gen_1_0_modules.sh`: used to create suite PY;
 - `test-apps`: modules used to benchmark CodaMosa and CoverUp;
-- `test-apps/good_modules.csv`: a set of modules used to evalute CodaMosa;
+- `test-apps/good_modules.csv`: a set of modules used to evaluate CodaMosa;
 - `test-apps/cm_modules.csv`: defines suite CM;
 - `test-apps/1_0_modules.csv`: defines suite PY;
-- `gpt4-coda`: output from running CodaMosa with GPT-4 (not used on the paper);
+- `gpt4-coda`: output from running CodaMosa with GPT-4 (not used in the paper);
 - `gpt4o-coda`: output from running CodaMosa with GPT-4o (Codamosa (gpt4o));
 - `output-codex`: coverage measurements for Codamosa (codex);
-- `output-gpt4`: coverage measurements for Codamosa on GPT-4 (not used on the paper);
+- `output-gpt4`: coverage measurements for Codamosa on GPT-4 (not used in the paper);
 - `output-gpt4o`: coverage measurements for Codamosa (gpt4o);

 ## Running CoverUp's Evaluation on a New Configuration